GuySartorelli/silverstripe-composable-validators/docs/en/02-extensions.md

     - Signify\ComposableValidators\Extensions\DataObjectDefaultAjaxExtension
 ```
 Replaces the default `CompositeValidator` that all `DataObject`s have (see `DataObject::getCMSCompositeValidator()`) with this module's [AjaxCompositeValidator](./01-validators.md#ajaxcompositevalidator).
-Unfortunately at the time of writing these docs, the `CompositeValidator` is instantiated using the `new` keyword instead of using the `create` method, so you can't just replace it outright in the `Injector`.
+Unfortunately at the time of writing these docs, the `CompositeValidator` is instantiated using the `new` keyword instead of using the `create` method, so you can't just replace it outright in the `Injector` - but even if you could, we'd strongly recommend including a `SimpleFieldsValidator`, which would be tricky if possible at all to do via the `Injector`.

 This extension also automatically adds a [SimpleFieldsValidator](./01-validators.md#simplefieldsvalidator) to ensure all form fields have valid data.